 Iron is really important for pregnancy, so you’ll want to up those iron-rich foods!
 You can get good sources of iron from fortified breakfast cereals, whole-grain bread, legumes, tofu, and dark leafy greens.
 Combine these foods with items rich in Vitamin C, as this will help you absorb the iron better.

-Early on in your pregnancy your doctor will carry out a blood test, if you’re iron levels are low then they may recommend that you take an iron supplement to help prevent prenatal anemia and benefit baby’s development.
+Early on in your pregnancy your doctor will carry out a blood test, if your iron levels are low then they may recommend that you take an iron supplement to help prevent prenatal anemia and benefit baby’s development.

 As a vegan, dairy isn’t on the menu, so seek out some calcium-fortified nut milks, all-natural fruit juices, and whole-grain breakfast cereals.
 You can also go for some calcium-containing fruit (figs and oranges, in particular), and calcium-rich beans (such as cannellini beans and edamame).
 Certain green vegetables, like kale, broccoli, collard greens and bok choy will also provide you with a good dose of calcium.